The best tips and examples: Create perfect product descriptions

 Writing texts: way back when – yesterday – today!

-The next step: Automatically generated product descriptions
+The next step: Automatically created product descriptions

-FAQ on SEO text, descriptions and advertising copy
+FAQ about product descriptions and advertising texts

 How long should SEO text be?